Delovoa/artix-desktop-setup/README.md

 ## 6. Clone This Repo

-Open a terminal and run the following commands:
+Open a terminal, and run the following commands:

 ```bash
 cd ~